shravanhariharan2/cse110-w21-group18/admin/meetings/020421-design-and-roles.md

   * Sprints
     * Sprint planning meeting this Sunday (2/7)
   * Standup ideas:
-    * Slack bot that messages a #standup channel daily, where we can replying with standup details?
+    * Slack bot that messages a `#standup` channel daily, where we can replying with standup details?
     * Any others?
+* Starting Pitch assignment

 ## Action Items